WeekendWars/mvp-core/README.md

 If your `Activity` has been destroyed it will call it's `onRestoreInstanceState()` and notify the `Presenter` there's a state needed to be restored.

-You should save your `Presenter`'s state by overriding the `getBundle()` method and saving it's current state like showed below:
+You should save your `Presenter`'s state by overriding the `getState()` method and saving it's current state like showed below:

 ```java
     @NonNull